RishabhNarang/os-challenge-REEL-OS/README.md

 ### LookUp Table Experiment

+For this experiment I made a dictionary with a lookup function.
+This allows the program to fetch the hashes if they were already calculated, if the hash doesnt exist then it calculate it and stores it in the dictionary.
+The more hashes the program has to calculate, the more efficient this experiment is.

 ### Multi-processing Experiment - Erik Priest
 With this experiment I tested if multi-processing would speed up the calculation of the hash for the server.
 I tested with various number of child processes such as 10, and 100.
 I found that it reliably passed the run_client.sh and run_client_milestone.sh however, it would slow to a crawl on run_client_final.sh possibly due to the max number of child processes being 100.
 The multi-processing relies on the server loop of obtaining a message -> adding to priority queue -> create child process if max is not met -> creates child process to handle request -> server repeats.
 In the child, it processes the request and then sends the message, once sent it dies.